enoks/peekaboo.js/README.md

 **Shortcut**: If you only have a callback to pass you can simply pass the function instead of an object with the item `callback`.

-No matter what, the `option['class']` is set to the element once the peekaboo action is triggered, so you don't even need a `callback` to do awesome stuff.
-Just use `option['class']` in CSS.
+No matter what, the `options['class']` is set to the element once the peekaboo action is triggered, so you don't even need a `callback` to do awesome stuff.
+Just use `options['class']` in CSS.

 ```css
 /* by default class is 'peekaboo' */